 After integrating the Learnsci homepage into your Ufora module, a window with more information on LabSim will open.
 Scrolling down, you will find the LabSim catalogue.
 Click any topic of your choice and go the 'Preview' to go through it.
 You can use the ‘Search’ bar to filter the LabSims according to topic or tag.

 Meanwhile H5P is available in both your Ufora Sandbox and your Ufora courses, both as an ‘existing activity’ or when clicking the button ‘insert stuff’ in a text editor.
-Currently, we are working on supporting material for the H5P functionalities.
+See the designated Onderwijstip for more information on this tool

 Adding H5P content within an Ufora text editor